-Page Layers requires a Mac computer running OS X 10.8 Mountain Lion or newer.
-Page Layers is also tested and compatible with the latest macOS 10.12 Sierra.
+Page Layers requires a Mac computer running OS X 10.9 Mavericks or newer.
+Page Layers is also tested and compatible with the latest macOS 10.13 High Sierra.

-For compatibility with older Macs running OS X 10.6 or 10.7 the last version that was compatible with those OS X versions is provided (see Changelog).
+For compatibility with older Macs running OS X 10.6 - 10.8 the last version that was compatible with those OS X versions is provided (see Changelog).
 Please note that those downloads are not actively supported and no further improvements or bugfixes are provided for those versions.

 By default, Page Layers exports files for Photoshop CS 5 or newer (CS 6 and Creative Cloud versions all work fine).
 These are compatible with Pixelmator as well.